drug-design/course/docs/chapters/molecular-similarity.md

 ![](https://media.drugdesign.org/course/molecular-similarity/sim_medchem.png){: loading=lazy }
 ### Cheminformatics

-With the advent of computers, the definition of "molecular similarity" became more explicit, and two major approaches have emerged.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/cheminformatics-99a7cc0b'><i class='fa fa-play' aria-hidden='true'></i></button>With the advent of computers, the definition of "molecular similarity" became more explicit, and two major approaches have emerged.
 The first is involved in similarity searching as the database implementation of the similarity concept.
 The second deals with the development of models for predicting molecular properties.
 Each of these approaches will be discussed in detail in the present chapter.
 *[nce]: New Chemical Entity: a compound not previously described.